top of page

 bicep format

-The format command will automatically modify the given bicep file and apply the best standards for syntax and spacing.
+Automatically modifies the given bicep file and apply the best standards for syntax and spacing.
 This is similar to the 'terraform fmt' command.

 bicep generate-params

-The generate-params command will automatically build a parameters file for you based on the given bicep file.
+Automatically builds a parameters file for you based on the given bicep file.
 You can configure it to output either in the old JSON parameters format or the new bicepparam parameters format.

 bicep publish

-The publish command will publish a Bicep file to a Bicep Module Registry.
+Publishes a Bicep file to a Bicep Module Registry.
 The Bicep CLI must be at version 0.4.1008 or later to use this command.

 There are more, but I won't go into detail here.
 Please read the Microsoft documentation if you would like more information.